w3f/polkadot-wiki/docs/kusama-ledger.md

 In order to receive a transfer on the account that is stored on your Ledger device, you will need to provide the sender (i.e. the payer) your address.
-You can copy your address to the clipboard after loading your device on Polkadot-JS Apps by clicking the account icon or by highlighting the address and pressing ctrl-c.
+You can copy your address to the clipboard after loading your device on Polkadot-JS Apps by clicking the account icon or by highlighting the address and pressing ctrl-c (command-c on Apple keyboards).
 Then you will provide your address to the payer so they can send a transfer.

 ## Support